Door to door and telemarketing charitable collections

 Can children collect house to house?

-Children under the age of sixteen are not allowed to collect house to house without the approval of the Minister.
+Children under the age of sixteen are not allowed to collect house to house without the approval of the Department.
 Approval will not be given for primary school aged children to participate in an appeal.

 Any organisation wanting to conduct a street collection in the Perth metropolitan area, whether or not licensed, under the Charitable Collections Act 1946, must have a separate street collection permit.